ikjordan/picozx81/README.md

 + An interlaced mode can be selected to display interlaced images with minimal flicker
 + Supports loading and saving of memory blocks using [ZXpand like syntax](https://github.com/charlierobson/ZXpand-Vitamins/wiki/ZXpand---Online-Manual#load)
 + Set-up of emulator (computer type, RAM, Hi-Res graphics, sound, joystick control etc) configurable on a per program basis, using config files
++ Save BMP screenshots to SD-Card.
+Prove that you reached that level!
 + Optionally displays graphic of keyboard (taken from [sz81](https://github.com/SegHaxx/sz81)).
 Can type in code with keyboard visible
 + Can be extended for other board types.
 Code support included for a custom VGA RGB 332 board similar to that supported by [MCUME](https://github.com/Jean-MarcHarvengt/MCUME) and for a RGB 222 board with CSYNC similar to [PICOZX](https://hackaday.io/project/186039-pico-zx-spectrum-128k)
 ## Supported Hardware